ACIAC PhD Scholarship 2019: English-Chinese Translation Studies

 2. Complete the scholarship application form (PDF, 222.11 KB) (opens in a new window).

 3. Compile your CV, contact information for two referees and a well-developed proposal stating how your research interests align with the project aims.

 4. Ensure all documentation is certified according to Western Sydney University requirements (opens in a new window).

-5. All applications and supporting documentation must be submitted directly to the Graduate Research School as follows:
+5. All applications and supporting documentation must be submitted through the online admissions portal (opens in a new window).

 Applications close 31 May 2019.